railslove/ebicsbox/docs/heroku.md

 # Installing plugin heroku-open-dashboard... installed v1.0.6
 ```

-After doing so, setup the new app using the manifest option.
+After doing so, setup the new app **from within the folder with the `heroku.yml`** using the manifest option

 ```bash
 > heroku create DESIRED_APP_NAME --manifest --team=TEAM --region=eu